In case you haven’t found the answer for your question here please feel free to contact us on gitter, our vibrant community will most likely help you.

 The software itself is free and open source so there it’s entirely free if you build the open source code straight from trunk, host it on your own infrastructure and test it all yourself.

-But as building it and setting it all up may take some time and effort, we also have some convenient to use evaluation binaries built straight from trunk.
-These are free to use, can be installed in minutes but are restricted to up to $1000 monthly savings and may occasionally be broken or have some immature/experimental features that haven’t been yet tested thoroughly.
+But as building it and setting it all up may take some time and effort, we also have convenient to use evaluation binaries built straight from trunk.
+These are free to use, can be installed in minutes but haven’t been yet tested thoroughly and expire after 30 days since being built.

 If you don’t want to take any chances or spend time testing the trunk builds yourself, we also have supported prebuilt binaries that have been thoroughly tested.
 These cost a small monthly fee but also support further development of the software.